 The kidneys work as a filtration system, keeping the body’s fluids and electrolytes in balance.
 They also help remove toxins, such as alcohol.

 You might notice yourself using the bathroom more when you drink.
 While seemingly harmless, this can lead to dehydration and electrolyte imbalance, stressing your kidneys.

-Long-term, heavy alcohol use can make it harder for your kidneys to regulate this balance.
+Long-term, heavy alcohol use can make it harder for your kidneys8 to regulate this balance.
 And if simultaneous liver damage is taking place, the kidneys are forced to work even harder to filter toxins from the body.
 This can progress to chronic kidney disease, often requiring dialysis or a transplant.

 Alcohol and Heart Health

 Alcohol has a range of effects on the health of your heart, depending on how much and how often you drink.